flutter/website/src/get-started/flutter-for/react-native-devs.md

 ### Checking for null or zero

-In JavaScript,
-values of 1 or any non-null objects are treated as true.
+In JavaScript, values of 1 or any non-null objects are treated as `true` when using the `==` comparison operator.

 ```js
 // JavaScript